 Administrative Assistant: Stella Harney

-Stella is our amazing new administrative assistant!
-From answering emails and phone calls, supporting our staff and clients, and ensuring we are fast and effective communicators with our clients, Stella helps Peach on a Leash run like clockwork!
+Stella is our amazing administrative assistant!
+She supports our staff and clients, ensuring we are fast and effective communicators.
+Stella helps Peach on a Leash run like clockwork!

 Stella has a Bachelor’s Degree in Psychology from Oglethorpe University, and has a passion for working with and helping animals.
 We especially love that she fosters dogs for the Atlanta Humane Society and Angels Among Us Pet Rescue!

-Alex is passionate about staying up-to-date on the latest modern behavioral science.
-Her methods are rooted in positive reinforcement, providing effective and long-lasting results without causing your dog any fear or pain.
+Alex and her team are passionate about staying up-to-date on the latest modern behavioral science.
+Their methods are rooted in positive reinforcement, providing effective and long-lasting results without causing your dog any fear or pain.
 Just like those in the medical community take a pledge to “do no harm,” we make the same promise to our clients and their dogs.

-Alex does not utilize prong, choke, or remote collars in training.
-She guides dogs into making appropriate choices and set clear and consistent boundaries, providing you with the results you’re looking for without frightening your dog in the process.
+We do not utilize prong, choke, or remote collars in training.
+We guide dogs into making appropriate choices and set clear and consistent boundaries, providing you with the results you’re looking for without frightening your dog in the process.
 You don’t need harsh training equipment to achieve the results you’re looking for – you just need someone with the skills and experience it takes to train using the most modern methods!